Bitterblue (novel): Plot

 Eight years after the events of Graceling, Bitterblue, now eighteen, is Queen of Monsea.
 She is determined to restore peace and justice to her land, and rebuild the kingdom left in ruins by her father, King Leck.
 Her advisors Darby, Rood, Runnemood, and Thiel seem to be keeping her in the dark, and want her to act as a figurehead.
 Bitterblue disguises herself as a servant and begins a truth-seeking campaign in the city.
 She stops at a tavern, which she learns is a story-room, where she hears stories about her kingdom and history.
 She meets the young thieves Teddy and Sapphire (Saf), who is also a Graceling, but oddly, does not know what his grace is.
 She discovers that the two young men and their cohorts are involved in an underground movement to educate the kingdom's people.
 Unaware of her true identity, they nickname Bitterblue "Sparks".

 Bitterblue discovers new disturbing information about her father, the information he destroyed, and that her advisors are former healers who were forced to treat those Leck tortured.
-Lord Danzhol tried to kidnap Bitterblue, and she kills him in self-defense.
+Lord Danzhol tries to kidnap Bitterblue, and she kills him in self-defense.
 Saf tells her that he only steals things formerly stolen by Leck.
 Teddy is stabbed, and later his family's printshop is burned down.
 These events are somehow connected, but the connection is elusive.
-Hava, who unintentionally helped in Bitterblue's attempted kidnapping, is a Graceling with a talent for disguise, and Bitterblue evade an attack.
-Bitterblue realizes that she has romantic feelings for Saf.
+Hava, who unintentionally helped in Bitterblue's attempted kidnapping, is a Graceling with a talent for disguise.
+Hava and Bitterblue evade an attack and Bitterblue realizes that she has romantic feelings for Saf.